Ryuujinx/support-challenges/README.md

 * challenge4.rb requires a valid IPv4 address and the zone to already exist.
 * challenge6.rb will create an empty container if it does not exist, or enable an already existing container.
 * challenge7.rb will name the servers [seedname]-1/2/(howevermany you specify) and the load balancer [seedname]-lb
+* challenge10.rb will requires an error.html and sshkey.pub in the working direcrly.
+It will upload the error file to a container named Backup and will write it to error.html.
+It will overwrite any existing error.html, because that's how it works.